yourjelly/odoo/doc/reference/views.rst

         ``progressbar``
             displays ``float`` fields as a progress bar.
-        ``many2onebutton``
-            replaces the m2o field's value by a checkmark if the field is filled, and a cross if it is not ``handle``
+        ``handle``
             for ``sequence`` fields, instead of displaying the field's value just displays a drag&drop icon